jagrosh/MusicBot/Things-That-Won't-Be-Added.md

+---
+layout: default
+title: Things that Won't be Added
+nav_order: 14
+description: "Things that will not be added to JMusicBot"
+permalink: /things-that-wont-be-added
+---

 ### Non-Music Commands/Features
 JMusicBot is a music bot, so features that have no relation to music (such as moderation or image-generation features) will not be added.
 If you need a bot that does things other than music, consider searching on the [Discord Bots website](https://discord.bots.gg).